-A travel blog about an amazing journey to Mongolia Eagle Festival written by Gary Elsworth with the truly inspiring photographs of Indra Swari W. from their trip with Nomadic Trails.
+A travel blog about an amazing journey to Mongolia Eagle Festival written by Gary Elsworth with the truly inspiring photographs of Indra Swari W from their trip with Nomadic Trails.

-Our journey to the Eagle Festival took us over every terrain imaginable, including deserts, high mountain ranges and driving through streams, always with the surroundings of spectacular scenery, massive areas that are unique and untouched.
+Our journey to the Eagle Festival took us over every terrain imaginable, including deserts, high mountain ranges and driving through streams, always with the surroundings of spectacular scenery, and massive areas that are unique and untouched.

 Although the Yurts are basic, they are not without modern influences with many having satellite dishes for TV, and even some having telephones.
 Pretty amazing considering their life is always on the move, following the most favourable pastures for their herds.

 On Festival day we quickly realised how big this event was, with big crowds of excited locals gathered to enjoy the demonstrations of hunting eagles and accompanying celebrations.
 The skill of the eagle handlers was incredible, not just in their handling of the birds, but their horsemanship too.
-One of the surprising aspects of this was that some of the eagle handlers were very young, and incredibly confident!
+One of the surprising aspects of this was that some of the eagle handlers were very young and incredibly confident!
 It was an incredible and unforgettable experience.

 We were truly mesmerised by the breathtaking landscape and unique lifestyle.
-We have been back to Mongolia to experience the unique culture of the reindeer herder and we are thinking to go back to experience the Gobi dessert.
+We have been back to Mongolia to experience the unique culture of the reindeer herder and we are thinking to go back to experience the Gobi desert.